 Noodle House is owned and managed by Jumeirah Restaurants.
-The inspiration of the restaurant was based from South-East Asian countries mainly from Hongkong, China, Thailand and Indonesia.
+The inspiration of the restaurant was based on South-East Asian countries mainly from Hongkong, China, Thailand, and Indonesia.

-Noodles House offers a wide range of foods from small plates, dim sum, wok-fried noodles, speciality food, noodle soups, accompaniments, salads, desserts, and different kinds of healthy lemonade.
+Noodles House offers a wide range of foods from small plates, dim sum, wok-fried noodles, specialty food, noodle soups, accompaniments, salads, desserts, and different kinds of healthy lemonade.

-Since it opened in 2002 it has already 16 restaurants in different parts of Middle East like Pakistan, Cyprus, Oman, Kuwait, UAE, Qatar, and Saudi Arabia.
+Since it opened in 2002 it has already 16 restaurants in Pad parts of Middle East like Pakistan, Cyprus, Oman, Kuwait, UAE, Qatar, and Saudi Arabia.

-I myself have been to their three branches in Dubai which are located in Souk Madinat Jumeirah, Burjuman and The Dubai Mall.
-Burjuman branch will always be the best one for me because of its ambience, relaxing setting and its location.
+I myself have been to their three branches in Dubai which are located in Souk Madinat Jumeirah, Burjuman, and The Dubai Mall.
+Burjuman branch will always be the best one for me because of its ambiance, relaxing setting and its location.

 Their duck dim sum and vegetable spring rolls are the best.
 Duck dim sum is best consumed while it is still hot and vegetable spring roll is best paired with their sweet and sour sauce.
 Dim sums are best when you are hungry because serving time is only around 10 minutes from the time you order your food.

-You will never go wrong with their Chicken Siew Mai served with hot chilli bean sauce.
+You will never go wrong with their Chicken Siew Mai served with hot chili bean sauce.

-Duck wonton soup is best for people who loves to eat duck.
-Ingredients are ban mien noodles, duck dumpling and roasted duck.
+Duck wonton soup is best for people who love to eat duck.
+Ingredients are ban mien noodles, duck dumpling, and roasted duck.
 Small costs 35 and large is 45.
 So cheap right?
 The soup was really cooked well, along with the duck and the dumplings.
 It really tastes good!

-Paid Thai, my love affair with Thai cuisine.
-Ingredients are rice stick noodles, prawns, fried tofu, beansprouts, tamarind sauce and nuts (it is optional by the way).
-The noodles were not overcooked, and the spicy of it was medium only and the overall flavour was good!
+Pad Thai, my love affair with Thai cuisine.
+Ingredients are rice stick noodles, prawns, fried tofu, bean sprouts, tamarind sauce and nuts (it is optional by the way).
+The noodles were not overcooked, and the spicy of it was medium only and the overall flavor was good!
 No wonder Thai cuisine is definitely loved by all people.

 Nasi Goreng.
 An Indonesian cuisine, ingredients are chicken satay, fried egg on top of fried rice and prawn crackers.
 The chicken satay is soft and chewy that makes you crave for more.
 This and Pad Thai are one of their best sellers.
 It only cost 50 dirhams for one dish.